 That’s quite a lot to stage, no?

 Twenty years ago, it was quite easy to sell out a show because there was little else in town.
-These days, we’re competing with Netflix.
+These days at the Singapore Repertory Theatre, we’re competing with Netflix.
 So our challenge as an industry is to communicate a value proposition: that it’s worth the effort to get dressed, leave the house, buy a ticket that will cost more than a movie, and have a meal and spend three hours in the theatre.
 You want people to come out at the end and say, “You know, that was actually quite good.
 I really should go to the theatre more.
 I wonder what else is on.”
 Because, you’ll never be able to replace the live experience of theatre.

 What would you love to see more of?